ievms – Easily bring up IE browsers on any environment with Vagrant and VirtualBox

 vagrant destroy ie10-win7.
 Even if you removed it, the next time you need to bring it up, the image is already cached locally, so you will not have to wait for the download again.

-In addition to IE10 on Windows 7, there are many other browser-platform combinations that are supported by default:
+In addition to IE10 on Windows 7, other browser-platform combinations are supported by default:

 Bonus: You can also test a local website that’s running on the host development environment.
 For example, if you have a site running on port 8080 locally, you can reach it from within the virtual machine by going to http://192.168.33.1:8080.